Survey on the amount of covered deposits held on 31 March 2026

 Compliance Impact

 Urgency: High - Affects 2026 contributions directly, requiring immediate data readiness and modeling by Q1 2026; non-compliance risks penalties, inaccurate payments, or higher costs from poor risk scores.
-Matters for capital planning as riskier profiles face uplifts, emphasizing proactive risk manag
+Matters for capital planning as riskier profiles face uplifts, emphasizing proactive risk management amid EU harmonization.

 Bank